velodrome-finance/superchain-contracts/SPECIFICATION.md

 #### Root Hyperlane Message Module
 - Supports the sending of messages cross chain via Hyperlane.
 - For token bridging transactions, the module is given permission to burn tokens on the root chain.
+- Supports registering a custom mailbox domain for a chain.
+Only the message bridge owner can set custom domains.

 #### Root Token Bridge
 - Supports the sending of tokens cross chain via Hyperlane.
+- Custom domains for each chain are stored in the message module.
+- Supports setting a new message module.
+Only the owner can update the address of the module.
 - Sending tokens from root chain receives the underlying erc20 token, wraps to xerc20 and sends it cross chain.
 - Receiving tokens from leaf chain receives the xerc20 token, unwraps to erc20 and sends it to the recipient.
 - Fees are paid for in native ETH.